Ggs91/rock-paper-scissors-game-api/README.md

 A response is sent back to the postman client, and result appears in the body response.

 ##### 2.Second endpoint:
-To retrieve past the game history, we send a `GET` request to the URL.
+To retrieve past game history, send a `GET` request to the URL, you can specify `limit` and `offset` options for pagination:
 - Select `GET` on the dropdown button
+- Add the options to the url (type `?` followed by the key value pairs), e.g: `http://localhost:3000/api/v1/games?limit=10&offset=5` will get the first 10 items starting from the 5th one.
+You can ommit either the limit (it will be 100 by default), or both, (it will retrieve the first 100 record).
-- Click "send", you will receive a response back with the past games history.
+- Click "send", you will receive a response with an array of the requiered records.